anitab-org/mentorship-android/docs/WorkFlow.md

 Mentorship System is an application that allows women in tech to mentor each other, on career development topics, through 1:1 relations for a certain period.

 ### Splash Screen
-Splash screen of AnitaB.Org Mentorship system will launch for few seconds as part of introduction to app.
+Splash screen of AnitaB.Org Mentorship System will launch for few seconds as part of introduction to app.

 ### Onboarding Screen
 Once the App is installed user can view an onboarding screen which introduces the app and give user an idea of how it works.